 Make the gift more thoughtful by choosing a product with natural, organic ingredients (read here why non-eco-friendly soaps can really be like a lump of coal in your stocking).
 If you’re looking for some sustainable soap suggestions, here are a few great options.

 4) Thinking of gifting a wintry-smelling candle?
 Don’t ruin the gift with a votive made from synthetics and toxins!

 Choose one scented with natural, essential oils and made with a cotton wick, as non-green candles have wicks that contain lead and zinc, which release harmful gases when burned.

 5) Toast to 2017 with a set of beautiful, sleek champagne flutes made from recycled glass.

 You’ll support an industry that creates big environmental pay offs, saves on raw materials, lessens the demand for energy and cuts CO2 emissions.
 Complete this celebratory package with a bottle of eco-conscious champagne or sparkling wine that will ring in the New Year without expanding your carbon footprint.

-For more eco-friendly, holiday advice through the end of the year and into 2017, stay connected to the Just Energy website.
+For more eco-friendly, holiday advice through the end of the year, stay connected to the Just Energy website.
 Make sure to like Just Energy on Just Energy Facebook and follow us on Twitter, where we’re always sharing tips and information on living an eco-friendly, green lifestyle.